 The grants are provided to support the growth of research within the speech pathology profession.
 The research is expected to add to the pool of evidence based data relevant to communication and swallowing disorders.
 Priority will be given to research applications that align with the Speech Pathology Australia 2017-2019 Strategic Plan.

-Applications for the 2018 New Researcher Grant are CLOSED.
+Applications for the 2019 New Researcher Grant have CLOSED.

 Nadia Verrall Memorial Research Grant

 The Nadia Verrall Memorial Research Grant is coordinated by the Australia in the memory of Nadia Verrall who practised in paediatric speech pathology in Western Australia and New South Wales.
 The outcomes of the research must enhance the clinical practice of speech pathologists working with children with communication disorders and their families.
 The annual research grant is to a maximum of $5,000 each year.

-Applications for the 2018 Nadia Verrall Memorial Research Grant are CLOSED.
+Applications for the 2019 Nadia Verrall Memorial Research Grant have CLOSED.